TwiN/gdstore/README.md

 While this is reliable, in terms of performance, this leaves a lot to be desired.

-For those of you looking to squeeze as much performance as possible out of GDStore, you can use a buffer instead of writing to a file on every write operation by instantiating it with `NewWithBuffer` instead:
+For those of you looking to squeeze as much performance as possible out of GDStore, you can use a buffer instead of writing to a file on every write operation by instantiating it with `New(...).WithBuffer(true)` instead:

 ```go
 package main